OEC Refresher: Pinecrest & Lake Alpine Ski Patrols

 Location: Fellowship Hall, St. Mark's Lutheran Church, 3051 Putnam Blvd., Pleasant Hill CA 94523 Advance enrollment required: email Steve Donelan and register online at the NSP web site.
+Course number F067170006.

-Visiting patrollers your name, patrol, and NSP number in your message.
+your name, patrol, and NSP number in your message.

-This is a traditional refresher, so bring the completed open book test from Ski Patrol Magazine (summer issue) and your patrol pack, and your OEC card for instructor signature.
+This is a traditional refresher, so bring the completed open book test from Ski Patrol Magazine (summer issue), your patrol pack, and your OEC card for instructor signature.
 We'll be using stethoscopes and BP cuffs for patient assessment, so please bring yours if you have them.